-If you’ve called Client Care at Precision Nutrition, you might have spoken to Lindsay.
+If you called Client Care at Precision Nutrition in years past, you might have spoken to Lindsay.

-Aside from being an incredibly helpful and friendly voice on the other end of the phone, Lindsay is also a tireless advocate for a health condition that has shaped her life in many ways: epilepsy.
+Aside from being a helpful and friendly voice on the other end of the phone, Lindsay is also a tireless advocate for a health condition that has shaped her life in many ways: epilepsy.

 Around 400 BCE, the ancient Greek doctor Hippocrates observed a man who had seizures for five days.
 On the sixth day, he noted, as the patient “abstained from everything, both gruel and drink, there were no further seizures.”

-About 1,400 years later, in 1000 CE, the famous Persian physician Avicenna — who coined the term “epilepsy”, from the ancient Greek verb epilambanein (to seize or attack, as the neurological condition caused seizures), speculated that “overfeeding” might be a risk factor for epilepsy.
+About 1,400 years later, in 1000 CE, the famous Persian physician Avicenna coined the term “epilepsy.”
+The word comes from the ancient Greek verb epilambanein (to seize or attack).
+Avicenna speculated that “overfeeding” might be a risk factor for epilepsy.

 By 1911, a pair of Parisian doctors were trying fasting as a treatment for children with epilepsy, and in the United States, physical culturist Bernarr McFadden was claiming that fasting for three days to three weeks could cure anything.

-Despite not having the tools and insight of modern neuroscience, these and other people who explored fasting and dietary prescriptions for neurological disorders were on to something.
+Despite not having the tools and insight of modern neuroscience, these and other people who explored fasting as dietary prescriptions for neurological disorders were on to something.

-We now know that there may be a dietary connection — not just between epilepsy and what we eat (or don’t), but also with many other brain disorders.
+We now know that there may be a dietary connection between epilepsy and what we eat (or don’t).
+(This may be true for other brain disorders as well.)

 Unfortunately, fasting isn’t fun.
 We evolved with a pretty strong aversion to starvation, and our brains and GI tracts have lots of ways to make sure we eat enough.